aspetkov/cad2shape/README.md

 Copy binx64 directory on hard disk.

-Run cmd promt and go to binx64.
+Run cmd prompt and go to binx64.

 Run cad2shap [path to directory with cad files (batch processing) or path to one cad file]